sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

 ## Environment Setup

-Create an Entra App registration and enable public client flows.
+Create an Entra App registration and enable public client flows in the `Authentication` options.
+This ensures the server doesn't require secrets when doing the token exchange.

 ![alt text](assets/public-client-flows.png)